Skufu/LockIn-Bot/README.md

 - **Double-increment Protection**: Built-in safeguards prevent streak counting errors
 - **Automatic Evaluation**: End-of-day processing ensures accurate streak maintenance

-## 🤝 Contributing
+## Contributing

-Contributions are welcome!
-This is an open-source side project and I'd love to see what improvements the community can make.
+Contributions are welcome and encouraged.
+This is an open-source project and we appreciate community improvements.

 ### Getting Started